maheshsabnis/ngfinastra/readme.md

     - Make sure that the EmpName starts from Upper Case Character (Hint: Use Regular Expression) (Immediate)
     - Write a custom validator that will check if the EmpNo is already Present (Immediate)
 4. Create a Custom re-usable component that will show vaidation summary at the bottom of the page (later in seond half)

 5. CReate a Search Component that will have a TextBox.
 This component will act as a Gloabl / Site Level search for the vaious components currently loaded.
 Lets this component accept the Search String e.g. Manufacturer = "IBM".
 The page will have 3 components i.e. SearchComponent and components showing data of Products, Orders.
 When the value as "IBM" entered in searched textbox, Only products manufcaturered by IBM and Orders for IBM products to be shown in Products and Orders component
+6. CReate a DataTable as Angular Element with following behavior (Immediate in Lab Session)
+    - Accept a Property 'DataSource' of the type array
+    - The Table Columns and Rows must be generated based on data present in DataSource
+    - The Element must have an event that will emit the selected row data to its consumer
+    - The Element must have 'CanDelete' property, if this property is true then each row should generate as Delete button.
+When this button is clicked the record must be deleted from its consumer.